Coronavirus News Hub

 Millburn Township is monitoring alerts the spread of the Novel Coronavirus in the United States.

 Updates from Millburn Township

 - COVID-19 Vaccine Information for Residents

-- Find information on Governor Murphy’s daily press briefings, Executive Orders related to COVID-19, and updates from the Federal Government: State & Federal Updates
+- Find information on Governor Murphy’s press briefings, Executive Orders related to COVID-19, and updates from the Federal Government: State & Federal Updates

 - If you need to get in touch with someone at Town Hall, pay a bill, or access another municipal service and would prefer to do it virtually, visit our Municipal Services web page for information on how to conduct business with us remotely.

 The New Jersey Poison Control Center and 211 have partnered with the State to provide information to the Public on COVID-19:

 - Text: your zip code to 898-211 for live text assistance